Thijmenvanbrenk/Thijmenvanbrenk.github.io/07-SQL.md

 ```

 If we want to eventually merge these 3 data files together we need to make the date and country variables equal:
-* date from flu and dengue data need to be split into year, month, day.
+-- Date from flu and dengue data need to be split into year, month, day.
-* country needs to be of class factor
+-- Country needs to be of class factor.

 ```r